resmaeilbeigi/datasets/README.md

 A set of randomly generated data for hierarchical facility location

-Further details regarding each dataset is available in the corresponding zip files.
+# Details regarding each dataset is available in the corresponding zip file.